 Bottom line

-Virgin Atlantic Flying Club has some incredible niche redemptions, and unarguably the single best value is redeeming those points for travel in ANA first class.
-While the award redemption rates are incredibly low, the catch is that award availability can also be tough to come by, so it takes some effort to find availability.
+Virgin Atlantic Flying Club has some solid niche redemptions, and while they’ve been devalued a bit over the years, they still represent a good value.
+Personally I love being able to redeem Flying Club points for travel in ANA first & business class.
+While the award redemption rates are attractive, the catch is that award availability can also be tough to come by, so it takes some effort to find availability.

-Flying Club is transfer partners with all major transferable points currencies, so if you’re planning a trip to Japan in the future, this is a redemption option that’s worth keeping in mind.
+Flying Club is transfer partners with all major transferable points currencies, so if you’re planning a trip to Japan, this is a redemption option that’s worth keeping in mind.
 ANA’s first and business class products are excellent, which is the icing on the cake.

 Is anyone looking forward to redeeming Virgin Atlantic points for travel on ANA?